In latest clash over Wuhan lab, Fauci tells Sen. Rand Paul: ‘You do not know what you’re talking about’

 “Senator Paul, you do not know what you’re talking about, quite frankly, and I want to say that officially.”
 Fauci, director of the National Institute of Allergy and Infectious Diseases, said at one point.
 “You do not know what you are talking about.”

-The argument, which echoed an earlier dust-up, centered on Paul’s claim that the the National Institutes of Health awarded a grant that partially funded a project that relied on so-called “gain-of-function” research, a controversial practice that involves enhancing a virus in a lab to try to anticipate future pandemics.
-This type of experimentation has come under growing scrutiny as U.S. intelligence agencies investigate the origins of the virus and the theory that it could have accidentally leaked from a lab.
+The argument, which echoed an earlier dust-up, centered on Paul’s claim that the National Institutes of Health awarded a grant that partially funded a project that relied on “gain-of-function” research, a controversial practice that involves enhancing a virus in a lab to try to anticipate future pandemics.
+This type of experimentation has come under growing scrutiny as U.S. intelligence agencies investigate the origins of the novel coronavirus and the theory that it could have accidentally leaked from a lab.

-Officials have repeatedly denied Paul’s allegations, and in a May hearing, Fauci told the senator that the NIH “has not ever and does not now fund gain-of-function research” at the Chinese lab, the Wuhan Institute of Virology.
+Officials have repeatedly denied Paul’s allegations, and in a hearing in May, Fauci told the senator that the National Institutes of Health “has not ever and does not now fund gain-of-function research” at the Chinese lab, the Wuhan Institute of Virology.

-On Tuesday, Paul suggested Fauci had lied: “Dr. Fauci, knowing that it is a crime to lie to Congress, do you wish to retract your statement of May 11 where you claimed that the NIH never funded gain-of-function research in Wuhan?”
+On Tuesday, Paul suggested that Fauci had lied: “Dr. Fauci, knowing that it is a crime to lie to Congress, do you wish to retract your statement of May 11 where you claimed that the NIH never funded gain-of-function research in Wuhan?”
 Paul asked.

 “Senator Paul, I have never lied before the Congress, and I do not retract that statement,” Fauci replied, adding that the research had been “judged by qualified staff up and down the chain as not being gain-of-function.”